David Hume: Legacy

-Hume's rationalism in religious subjects influenced, via German-Scottish theologian Johann Joachim Spalding, the German neology school and rational theology, and contributed to the transformation of German theology in the Age of Enlightenment.
+Hume's rationalism in religious subjects influenced, via the German-Scottish theologian Johann Joachim Spalding, the German neology school and rational theology, and contributed to the transformation of German theology in the Age of Enlightenment.
 Hume pioneered a comparative history of religion, tried to explain various rites and traditions as being based on deception and challenged various aspects of rational and natural theology, such as the argument from design.

-Danish theologian and philosopher Søren Kierkegaard adopted "Hume's suggestion that the role of reason is not to make us wise but to reveal our ignorance," though taking it as a reason for the necessity of religious faith, or fideism.
-The "fact that Christianity is contrary to reason…is the necessary precondition for true faith."
-Political theorist Isaiah Berlin, who has also pointed out the similarities between the arguments of Hume and Kierkegaard against rational theology, has written about Hume's influence on what Berlin calls the counter-Enlightenment and on German anti-rationalism.
-Berlin has also once said of Hume that "no man has influenced the history of philosophy to a deeper or more disturbing degree."
+The Danish theologian and philosopher Søren Kierkegaard adopted "Hume's suggestion that the role of reason is not to make us wise but to reveal our ignorance", though taking it as a reason for the necessity of religious faith, or fideism.
+The "fact that Christianity is contrary to reason...is the necessary precondition for true faith".
+The political theorist Isaiah Berlin, who has also pointed out the similarities between the arguments of Hume and Kierkegaard against rational theology, has written about Hume's influence on what Berlin calls the counter-Enlightenment and on German anti-rationalism.
+Berlin has also once said of Hume that "no man has influenced the history of philosophy to a deeper or more disturbing degree".

-In 2003 philosopher Jerry Fodor, described Hume's Treatise as "the founding document of cognitive science."
+In 2003 the philosopher Jerry Fodor described Hume's Treatise as "the founding document of cognitive science".

-Hume engaged with contemporary intellectuals including Jean-Jacques Rousseau, James Boswell, and Adam Smith (who acknowledged Hume's influence on his economics and political philosophy).

-Morris and Brown (2019) write that Hume is "generally regarded as one of the most important philosophers to write in English."
+Hume engaged with contemporary intellectuals including Jean-Jacques Rousseau, James Boswell and Adam Smith (who acknowledged Hume's influence on his economics and political philosophy).
+Morris and Brown write that Hume is "generally regarded as one of the most important philosophers to write in English".

-In September 2020, the David Hume Tower, a University of Edinburgh building, was renamed to 40 George Square; this was following a campaign led by students of the university to rename it, in objection to Hume's writings related to race.
+In September 2020 the David Hume Tower, a University of Edinburgh building, was renamed to 40 George Square.
+This was following a campaign led by students of the university to rename it, in objection to Hume's writings related to race.